tonyzhao-jt/vllm-PQ/docs/source/serving/openai_compatible_server.md

 template configured in the `tokenizer_config.json`.
 In this case, it will be used per the `transformers` specification.
 More on this [here](https://huggingface.co/docs/transformers/en/chat_templating#why-do-some-models-have-multiple-templates) from HuggingFace; and you can find an example of this in a `tokenizer_config.json` [here](https://huggingface.co/NousResearch/Hermes-2-Pro-Llama-3-8B/blob/main/tokenizer_config.json)

-If your favorite tool-calling model is not supported, please feel free to contribute a parser & tool use chat template!
+If your favorite tool-calling model is not supported, feel free to contribute a parser & tool use chat template!

 #### Hermes Models (`hermes`)

-All Nous Research Hermes-series models newer than Hermes 2 Pro should be supported.
+All NousResearch Hermes-series models newer than Hermes 2 Pro should be supported.
 * `NousResearch/Hermes-2-Pro-*`
 * `NousResearch/Hermes-2-Theta-*`
 * `NousResearch/Hermes-3-*`